Hit-and-run manhunt: Police authorised to carry arms as search for fugitive continues

 Police in Christchurch have been authorised to carry arms as they hunt a dangerous fugitive wanted in connection with a fatal hit-and-run.

-Police enquiries are continuing following a serious incident in New Brighton yesterday in which a pedestrian was struck and killed following a police pursuit.
+Police inquiries are continuing following a serious incident in New Brighton yesterday in which a pedestrian was struck and killed following a police pursuit.

-A 49-year-old man was killed when he was hit by a person driving a stolen vehicle on the intersection of Hawke St and Shaw Av.
+A 49-year-old man was killed when he was hit by a person driving a stolen vehicle on the intersection of Hawke St and Shaw Ave.

 He has been identified as Dean Amies.